Barlaam and Josaphat: Croatian

 Three Croatian versions exist, all translations from Italian.
-The older Shtokavian untitled version originated in the Republic of Ragusa and was transcribed to a codex from an earlier source in the 17th century, while the younger Chakavian translations, one manuscript and one printed, originated in the beginning of the 18th century.
-The book was published by Petar Maçukat in Venice in 1708 and titled Xivot S[veto]ga Giosafata obrachien od Barlaama and is currently held in the National and University Library in Zagreb.
-Both manuscripts were published in 1913 by Czech slavist Josef Karásek and Croatian philologist Franjo Fancev and reprinted in 1996.
+The older Shtokavian untitled version originated in the Republic of Ragusa and was transcribed to a codex from an earlier source in the 17th century, while the later Chakavian translations, one manuscript and one printed, originated in the beginning of the 18th century.
+The book was published by Petar Maçukat in Venice in 1708 and titled Xivot S[veto]ga Giosafata obrachien od Barlaama (Life of S[aint] Josaphat, converted by Barlaam) and is currently held in the National and University Library in Zagreb.
+Both manuscripts were published in 1913 by Czech Slavist Josef Karásek and Croatian philologist Franjo Fancev and reprinted in 1996.
 The Chakavian translations had a common source while the older Shtokavian one used an earlier Italian version as well as the Golden Legend.